ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.3.4 - hotfix

-* Fixed bug on saving changes/edits of shortcuts due to `toUpperCase` method
+* Fixed a bug on saving changes/edits of shortcuts due to `toUpperCase` method
-* Fixed bug draggable shortcuts still draggable when editing shortcuts
+* Fixed a bug causing draggable shortcuts still being draggable when editing shortcuts

 ## v.0.4.0